 10. Seed of Life – Solar Plexus Chakra – Sacred Geometry

 Sun worship was central to many cultures throughout the world.
 Solar deities such as the Egyptian RA, Greek Helios, Incan Inti, or Lakota Wi, are but a fraction of the names of deities associated with the Sun.
-Our solar plexus represents our internal source of energy and personal sense of how to use our power.
-This is where our desires are fed to take action and our willpower is tested.
+Our solar plexus chakra represents our internal source of energy and personal sense power.
+This is where our desires are fed as we decide how to take action and where our personal willpower is tested.
 The light of the solar plexus also casts shadows within the self.
-The greatest gifts can be found hiding behind our fears.
+Our greatest gifts can be found hiding within our fears.
 This chakra goes into the darkness of the self to retrieve the wisdom born of fire.
-By making peace within the darkness one can more fully stand in their light.
+By making peace within the darkness one can more fully stand in their own light.

 Message: Power provides the ability to create, destroy and to nurture.
 To be at peace with the concept of power is to know when to create, when to destroy when to nurture and when to rest.
 You alone have the ability to choose.
 Be open to this power that is growing within you.
 Learn how to use this power wisely as you plant seeds for your future.